Cambodia’s Tourism Rebounds to Near Pre-Crisis Levels, But Chinese Arrivals Lag Behind Regional Peers

 Ensuring Sustainable Tourism Growth

-Cambodia’s path forward involves capitalising on its strong regional integration while also pursuing diversification strategies to attract tourists from outside Southeast Asia.
+Cambodia’s path forward involves capitalizing on its strong regional integration while also pursuing diversification strategies to attract tourists from outside Southeast Asia.
 Although the country may face challenges in matching Thailand’s large volume of Chinese tourists, enhancing its appeal and targeting new markets can provide a more balanced and resilient foundation for long-term growth.
-Maintaining the current momentum while seeking to diversify will preserve Cambodia’s position in the dynamic international tourism arena.
+Maintaining the current momentum while seeking to diversify will be essential in preserving Cambodia’s position in the dynamic international tourism arena.

 - Video Advertisement -